Get to know the Smalls

 (II Peter 1:21; II Peter 3:16; II Timothy 3: 15-17)

-2. That there is one God, eternally existing in three persons, known as the Trinity: the Father, the Son, and the Holy Spirit, each fulfilling different offices yet having the same attributes and perfections.
+2. There is one God, eternally existing in three persons, known as the Trinity: the Father, the Son, and the Holy Spirit, each fulfilling different offices yet having the same attributes and perfections.

 (Genesis 1:26; Matthew 3:16-17; Luke 3:22; Matthew 28:19; John 14:26, 15:26; Acts 1:4-5, 2:33, 10:38; II Corinthians 13:14; Galatians 4:6; Ephesians 2:18; Hebrews 9:14; I Peter 1:2)

-3. That God created all things by the word of His mouth and that all three persons of the Trinity were fully involved in the creation of the universe.
+3. God created all things by the word of His mouth, and all three persons of the Trinity were fully involved in the creation of the universe.

 (Genesis 1:1, 26; John 1:1-3; II Corinthians 4:6; Colossians 1:16-17; Hebrews 1:2)

-4. That God the Father is an infinite, personal Spirit, who concerns Himself mercifully and justly in the affairs of men; that He hears and answers prayer, and that He saves from sin and condemnation all who call upon Him through Jesus Christ.
+4. God the Father is an infinite, personal Spirit, who concerns Himself mercifully and justly in the affairs of men; He hears and answers prayer, and He saves from sin and condemnation all who call upon Him through Jesus Christ.

 (John 4:24; Romans 9:15-24; I John 5:14-15; Romans 3: 21-26; Romans 10:12-13; John 5:24; John 3:17-18; Acts 10:43)

-5. That Jesus Christ is true God and true man, God the Father's one and only Son, conceived by the Holy Spirit and born of the virgin Mary; that He lived a sinless life, that He performed miracles, and that His death was the substitutionary atonement for sin; that He arose bodily from the dead, ascended into heaven, where He is now seated at the right hand of the Father, interceding for His people; that He will personally and visibly return to earth in power and glory to judge all men and to establish His Kingdom.
+5. Jesus Christ is true God and true man, God the Father's one and only Son, conceived by the Holy Spirit and born of the virgin Mary; He lived a sinless life, He performed miracles, and His death was the substitutionary atonement for sin; He arose bodily from the dead, ascended into heaven, where He is now seated at the right hand of the Father, interceding for His people; He will personally and visibly return to earth in power and glory to judge all men and to establish His Kingdom.